Allen-Bradley Controls, Drives, Visualisation, Network & Software

 MicroLogix

-Earlier models did not have Ethernet ports nor online programming, so we favour only the 1100 and 1400 range.
+Earlier models did not have Ethernet ports nor, equally significantly, online programming, so we wold only ever use the 1100 and 1400 range.
 These models have a serial port as well as the RJ45 for EtherNet/IP.

 Micro800 PLC

 A newer range than the MicroLogix, Micro800 is a modular platform that scales to accommodate medium sized applications such as stand-alone machines.
-Using Connected Components Workbench Software instead of RSLogix, this range provides advanced functions such as user-defined functions (UDFs) and user-defined function blocks (UDFBs) for coding and commissioning time economies Get product details for Allen-Bradley Micro800 here.
+Using Connected Components Workbench Software instead of RSLogix, this range provides advanced functions such as user-defined functions (UDFs) and user-defined function blocks (UDFBs) for coding and commissioning time economies.

 Software